 - securely destroyed when no longer required.

 The personal information you receive, gather or record for any personal case, or, indeed, in the general course of union activity, is covered by data protection legislation.
 That means the subject of the information – the member – has rights to how it is processed, stored and used.
-It also means the union, including you as an agent of the union, has responsibilities to process, store and use the information within the terms of the Data Protection Act (DPA).
+It also means the union, including you as an agent of the union, has responsibilities to process, store and use the information within the terms of the GDPR.

-There are eight enforceable principles of good practice listed in the Act.
+There are six enforceable principles within GDPR.
 These state that data must be:

 The union is a registered data controller and our policies and procedures are designed to ensure we meet our legal responsibilities.